WanHsuanLin/wanhsuanlin.github.io/_projects/cgan.md

 --- -->

 <!-- [More information here]() -->
-Implemented cycle GAN to transform picture to desired drawing style.
+* Implement cycle GAN to transform picture to desired drawing style.